ghogen/vscode-docs/docs/containers/python-configure-containers.md

 MetaDescription: How to setup a non-root user for VS Code Docker extension
 ---

+[]

+# Run a container as a non-root user

 # Configure your Python containers

+[note: .NET is non-root by default]
+[Node is not yet non-root by default - hold off due to other packages and their dependencies - investigate - packages might break but that could be OK - Brandon to talk with Phil]
+[ add line in Dockerfile to function as the user defined in the Node base image]

+[don't show the Dockerfile for each language]

 When containerizing an application for production, your goal should be to port existing code into a separate runtime environment without introducing unforeseen security concerns.
 For this reason, we recommend selecting the default port for **Python: Django** (8000) or **Python: Flask** (5000) when executing the **Add Dockerfiles to Workspace** command, or opting for a port **greater than** 1023.
 This will allow VS Code to configure the Dockerfile with non-root access and prevent a malicious user from elevating permissions in the container, ultimately [obtaining host machine root access](https://nvd.nist.gov/vuln/detail/CVE-2019-5736).
 When you choose **Python: General**, there is no port selection, so the Docker extension configures non-root access by default.
 In all cases, you must ensure each resource (such as ports and files) modified or used by your application [can be accessed](#invalid-file-permissions-in-the-container) by a non-root user in your container.